KieferSivitz/vue-gh-pages/README.md

     "homepage": "https://myusername.github.io/my-app",

-If this is left off you will have to commit and push the changes manually
+If this is left off you will have to commit and push the changes manually.

 ### Step 4:  Install gh-pages